mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/LSBW_mechanical.rst

     :align: center
     :alt: Lower Steer By Wire Assembly Step F2

-Step F3: To attach the entire LSBW assembly to the GoKart chassis in the back, recreate the connection circled in the image below (and its mirror image), involving press fitting the LSBW system into the chassis via these two t-slot "arms" so to speak.
+Step F3: To attach the entire LSBW assembly to the GoKart chassis in the back, recreate the connection circled in the image below (and its mirror image), involving press fitting the LSBW system into the chassis via these two t-slot L-pairs.
 We also used a large black rubber washer on either tight, to deform and facilitate tight connection.
 Assembly might require some wiggling around, and/or temporary removal of some t-slot connections.

 .. image:: ../imgs/Mechanical/LSBW_IRL_F3.jpeg
     :width: 100%